[3 min read]

 In this article:

-- A Swedish pediatrics expert shares critical child safety tips for summer.
+- A Providence Swedish pediatrics expert shares critical child safety tips for summer.

-- Prioritize sun protection and water and heat safety.
+- Make sun protection and water and heat safety priorities for the whole family.

-- Watch the short video below for more health and safety advice for your family.
+- Watch the short video below for more summer health and safety tips that can help you keep the fun going all summer long.

 With summer upon us and vacation planning in full swing, it’s important to keep kids' health and safety front-and-center during warm weather activities.
 Elizabeth Meade, M.D., pediatric medical director at Providence Swedish (and a mom), shares three crucial areas to focus on to keep the fun in the sun going all summer long: